Molcas/OpenMolcas/doc/source/users.guide/programs/gugaci.rst

 .. class:: filelist

 :file:`FTxxF01`
-  MRCI produces a few scratch files that are not needed by any other program in |molcas|.
+  :program:`MRCI` produces a few scratch files that are not needed by any other program in |molcas|.
 Presently, these are xx=14, 15, 16, 21, 25, 26, 27, and 30.
   The files are opened, used, closed and removed automatically.
   See source code for further information.